History of the Puritans under Elizabeth I: Background, to 1559

 The English Reformation began in the 1530s when Henry VIII separated the Church of England from the Roman Catholic Church and the authority of the pope.
-During Henry's reign, Protestants remained a minority of the English population, and Henry alternated between favoring his Protestant advisers and his traditional ones, who wanted to maintain Catholic belief and practices.
+During Henry's reign, Protestants remained a minority of the English population, and Henry alternated between favoring his Protestant advisers and his traditional ones who wanted to maintain Catholic belief and practices.

 Protestants were also divided among themselves.
 By the 1540s, Lutherans and the Swiss Reformed churches were opposed to each other on issues such as predestination and the use of religious images.
 The Reformed believed that statues, stained glass and pictures in church were idolatrous.
 They also disliked the use of traditional clerical vestments, preferring their ministers to wear black gowns.
 The Reformed replaced the elaborate liturgy of the medieval church with simple services of prayer and preaching.
 Unlike the Reformed, the Lutherans believed in the objective, real presence of Christ in the Lord's Supper, and they were not opposed to religious imagery and vestments.
 Many English Protestants were convinced that the Reformed churches were more faithful to biblical Christianity.

 In the reign of Henry's son, Edward VI, the English Reformation took on a Reformed (or Calvinist) tone.
 By 1548, leading English Protestants including Thomas Cranmer, Archbishop of Canterbury, had adopted Reformed views on the Lord's Supper.
-Protestant theology was incorporated into a new liturgy contained within the 1549 Book of Common Prayer and even more explicitly in a 1552 revision.
+Protestant theology was incorporated into a liturgy contained within the 1549 Book of Common Prayer and even more explicitly in a 1552 revision.
 Religious processions were banned and clerical marriage was allowed.
 Prayer for the dead, requiem masses, and the chantry foundations that supported them were abolished.
 Statues, stained glass windows, and wall paintings in parish churches were destroyed.
 Roods were replaced with the royal arms of England.

-In 1553, Edward VI died and his Catholic half-sister assumed the throne as Mary I of England.
+In 1553, Edward VI died, and his Catholic half-sister assumed the throne as Mary I of England.
 Mary sought to end the English Reformation and restore the Church of England to full communion with the Church of Rome.
 Around a thousand English Protestants, known as the Marian exiles, left the country for religious reasons.
-Unwelcome in German Lutheran territories, the exiles established English Protestant congregations in Rhineland towns, such as Wesel, Frankfurt and Strasbourg, and the Swiss cities of Zurich, Basel, and Geneva.
-During the exile, English Protestants were exposed to ideas and practices of thoroughly Calvinist churches, such as in Reformation Geneva, and many would seek to implement those ideas in England after Mary's death.
+Unwelcome in German Lutheran territories, the exiles established English Protestant congregations in Rhineland towns such as Wesel, Frankfurt and Strasbourg, and the Swiss cities of Zurich, Basel, and Geneva.
+During the exile, English Protestants were exposed to ideas and practices of thoroughly Calvinist churches, as in Calvin's Geneva, and many would seek to implement those ideas in England after Mary's death.